tofran/advent-of-code-leaderboard-notifier/README.md

 Send a webhook or notification when someone from an Advent of Code leaderboard solves a puzzle.

-This can be very useful to track the progress of a group of friends, or co-workers on Discord, Telegram, Slack, etc.
+This can be very useful to track the progress of a group of friends/co-workers on Discord, Telegram, Slack, etc. It makes the challenge more engaging and competitive.

 ![Example discord notification](https://user-images.githubusercontent.com/5692603/100946056-738cae80-34fa-11eb-833f-645b8ea2e116.png)